 hink about the finance department at the business where you work.
+If you're not currently employed, ask friends or relatives to describe their company's finance department.
 What is it like?
 How many managers work in it?
 Are finance and accounting combined?
-Consider the things that you think your finance department does well.
+Consider the things that the finance department does well.
 Are there any things you would do differently?